 – development of models for monitoring video quality in the context of conversational and conferencing services;

-– development of modelling approaches for 360° / omnidirectional video streaming and accompanying audio;
+– development of modelling approaches for quality and QoE evaluation of 360° / omnidirectional video streaming and accompanying audio;

+– development of modelling approaches for quality and QoE evaluation of network-based XR systems and services;

 – development and maintenance of a new Recommendation on non-intrusive assessment of TLS-encrypted, TCP-based multimedia streaming quality (P.ENATS).

 An up-to-date status of work under this Question is contained in the SG12 work programme https://itu.int/ITU-T/workprog/wp_search.aspx?sg=12.